-In order to measure the exact depth, the system must know how deep the transducer array is installed: the distance between the vessel's water level in normal trim and the surface of the transducer arrays.
+In order to measure the exact depth, the system must know how deep the transducer array is installed.
+This is calculated by the system using the vertical locaton of the waterline and transducer in the vessel coordinate system.
+The latter is fixed at installation., while the waterline changes.